CIT28/files/w10/dese.md

         3. Code a query for listing the first 10 records of each table
         - **COMMIT MESSAGE - "new dataset"**

-## Week 10 Attendance: The "Dropout" Diagnostic
-- Update the dese-q.sql pow to be pow-dese.txt
+- Update the dese-q.sql pow to be pow-w10.txt
 - Create README.md and heading 2 `## Attendance Problem`
 - Review the Task and the Workflow Loop below
+- Commit Message - `week 10 attendance problem`

+## Week 10 Attendance: The "Dropout" Diagnostic

 **Task:**
 Find the **average dropout rate** of all schools located in districts categorized as a **"Charter District"**.